SkyPHP/skyphp/README.md

 mkdir /path/to/codebases/my-project/templates
 ```

-1. You need only 2 files in your public web folder:
+1. Put `.htaccess` and `index.php` into your public web folder:
+    1. `/path/to/public_html/.htaccess`
-    - `.htaccess` (copy this file from `skyphp/`, or better yet create a symbolic link)
+    Copy this file from `skyphp/`, or better yet create a symbolic link.
     ```bash
     ln -s /path/to/codebases/skyphp/.htaccess /path/to/public_html/
     ```

-    - `index.php`
+    1. `/path/to/public_html/index.php`
     ```php
     <?php
     // index.php